rolandtritsch/scala-android-meetup/README.md

 To make this work you need to ...

-* install git and sbt
+* install git, sbt and the android SDK
 * you can then clone this repo and checkout the various tags/steps to walk through the tutorial

 ## Step 0: Get something to compile